eu2026/yogis/content/en/_index.md

 The timing seems to be right.
 The initial enthusiasm was followed up by many conversations and some effort.
 And things started to take shape!

-## About The Project

 The project structure is fairly simple.
 In our first meeting, we decided on a primary route that starts in Cabella after Sahasrara Puja, goes to England for Shri Adi Shakti Puja and comes back to Cabella for Guru Puja.
 With the primary route established, we can start working with the local Yogis on the programs, logistics and generally trying to understand their desires, needs, concerns, capabilities, and capacities.

-There are many countries and collectives that fall out of the primary route.
-Those regions will be covered with independent parallel routes that, hopefully, will at some point meet with the primary route!

 ### Finances